 If this particular author ever turns her skills to writing about average, homicidal psycho killers, we’ll be in for a rare treat indeed.

-If you’ve ever walked into a movie after it’s started, and you regret that you did so because you get pulled in right away, that’s how The Hostile Game feels.
+“Like walking into the middle of a good movie” If you’ve ever walked into a movie after it’s started, and you regret that you did so because you get pulled in right away, that’s how The Hostile Game feels.
 My understanding was that this book, although the third part in a three-part series, can be read as its own stand-alone book, it still felt like I was walking into the middle of a movie where people knew each other well before I arrived.However, I’d like to give myself credit for being bright enough to pick up on subtleties and nuances of relationships and situations without having every last detail spelled out for me.
 The surprises and twists that occurred later in the book were great because I understood enough to think Oh Boy, that just happened!So even though I was gifted this book at no cost in exchange for this honest review, I will now want to go back and revisit books one and two just to get the complete story for context.
 This is a fun paranormal thriller and a great roller-coaster ride of fun.
 Highly recommended.

 I purchased this box set because the books sounded interesting.
 Not having read any of the author’s works before, I wasn’t quite sure what to expect.
 Once I started reading book #1, I found this book to be a really excellent read.
 In fact all 4 books are truly excellent.
 The storyline is unlike anything that I have read before.
 Each book can in theory be read as a stand alone novel because at the start of each book, the author gives a brief outline of previous events.
 Personally, I prefer to read a series of books in numerical order.
 There is some gore, but there is also humour.
 I had a good laugh especially with the banter between Keith and Carl.
 All in all, a thoroughly enjoyable read.
 Hopefully, there are going to be further books in the series.
 The ending of book #4 certainly leaves the storyline wide open for a continuation, so I am hoping there are.